mdouchin/termux-postgis-script/README.md

 # Nothing will be done if sshd is already installed
 # Note: if you pass a password as argument, it will be used for the PostgreSQL and SSH user
 ./liz.sh in
+# OR you can use the command
-# With password given as parameter (you could use an environment variable or read from a file, etc
+# with a password given as parameter (you could use an environment variable or read from a file, etc
 ./liz.sh in gis

 # Start, stop, restart, get status for PostgreSQL server